alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Fixed occasional error message about the not_suppressNameFieldLink attribute
 -   Fixed v3.2.1 bug where pre-selected rows did not display as selected
+-   Fixed alignment of picklist fields when selecting Center or Right alignment

 ## 05/18/21 -  Eric Smith -    Version 3.2.1
 **Updates:**